helloworld9912/Stripe-Account-Migration/README.md

 - CLick on "Copy" button (top right corner, near "Import"), then "copy all customers".
 - select the destination authorized account and click on the "Continue" button and confirm the request (you can copy the request ID)
 - On the destination account, accept the request to import all customers data
+- Once the import is finished, go on the destination account in Profile -> Documents (https://dashboard.stripe.com/settings/documents) and download the mapping file. (the mapping file contain the mapping of all new payment method "pm_" objects)
+- put the mapping file inside ./input/sources_mapping.csv (rename the .csv file)
+- run the migration script `yarn migrate`

 ## How to use this repository?